SleepyToDeath/rubify/README.md

 To break or continue the iteration within a lambda, `break` and `continue` won't work.
 Use `break_` and `continue_` instead.
 Currently only supported in `each`.
+Usage in other situations will cause an exception.

 A macro `_S_` is defined for string interpolation.
-`_S_( exp )` will evaluate `exp` and turn the result into a string.
+`_S_( exp )` will evaluate `exp` and turn the result into a string. `exp`'s result type must either has `to_s()` function defined or can be fed to stringstream.
 If you are too lazy to type the surrounding `+` symbol, use `S_` instead.
 An example:
 `a = 1;`